Warwick-iGEM-2021/warwick-igem-2021.github.io/content/Human_Practices.md

 {{< timeline_content >}}

 In September we designed a survey to assess how aware the general public were of CRE.
-After gaining ethical approval, the survey was created using Qualtrics, then distributed via email to all SLS undergraduate students at the University of Warwick and posted on our official Warwick iGEM Instagram and Twitter pages.
+After gaining ethical approval, the survey was created using Qualtrics and distributed both via email to all SLS undergraduate students at the University of Warwick and via our official Warwick iGEM Instagram and Twitter pages.
 The survey contained 4 questions, as you can see below.

 {{< centeredImage
         src="/assets/content/human_practices/SurveyPhoto.png"
         alt="A photo of the survey questions"
         caption="A photo of the survey questions" >}}

-We managed to obtain 508 results, which was fantastic!
-We had a strong range of ages too, meaning that our survey responses are likely to be representative of the whole population.
+We managed to obtain 508 responses from a large range of ages, meaning the results should be relatively representative.

 {{< centeredImage
         src="/assets/content/human_practices/SurveyResults1.svg"